pwrtls/tools/flowchart/DEVELOPMENT.md

 ### Key Components

 1. **FlowList**: Displays a list of available flows in the current environment
+   - Provides server-side search functionality filtering flows by name and description
+   - Supports filtering and selection for batch operations
 2. **FlowVisualizer**: Renders a visual representation of the flow using Mermaid.js
 3. **FlowAnalyzer**: Analyzes flow structure, detects issues, and generates recommendations
 4. **DocumentGenerator**: Creates documentation in various formats (Markdown, PDF, Text)